hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/sawtooth-sdk-python.md

             </td>
             <td>
-                To this end: Remove \_\_CTX__
+                Sphinx-openapi depends on m2r which pulls in mistune without specifying a version.
+Mistune has recently updated to 2.0.0 which includes some API changes which were not backwards compatible.

-This also works with with previous secp256k1-py versions back to 0.12.0, which is the oldest version I could get to work even without this change.
+Signed-off-by: Ryan Beck-Buysse <rbuysse@bitwise.io>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-11-13 13:22:57 +0000 UTC
+        Created At 2022-01-26 16:03:23 +0000 UTC
     </div>
 </div>